 If you have a PICC or central line, you can go home once the pump is connected and has been started.
 Usually the pump is set to run for about 46 hours.
 Sometimes it is set for 24 hours and you come back the next day for another injection of 5FU and a second 24 hour pump.

 When you have had all the 5FU, a nurse will disconnect the pump for you.
 This is usually done at the hospital, but sometimes a district nurse will do it.
 Your chemotherapy nurse will explain about this.
 They will also tell you how to look after the pump and what to do if there is a problem.

 If you are given this treatment through a cannula, you will need to stay in hospital to have the 5FU.

 You usually have a course of several cycles of treatment over a few months.
 Your nurse or doctor will discuss your treatment plan with you.

 Before you go home, the nurse or pharmacist will give you anti-sickness (anti-emetic) drugs to take.
-You may be given steroids to take as well.
+They may also give you anti-diarrhoea tablets if you need them.
 Take all your tablets exactly as they have been explained to you.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.
 You may get some of the side effects we mention, but you are unlikely to get all of them.

 You may also have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.